eddie1459/secure-file-share/README.md

 Start the frontend by cd into the `frontend` folder and running `npm start`

 This should start the application up and you can browse to http://localhost:3000

+You can see a live version deployed here: http://secure-file-share-env-1.eba-vcqqqpk6.us-east-1.elasticbeanstalk.com/